Housing NZ working to avoid new delays - Heatley

 A Monte Cecilia housing executive, David Zussman, says when the 0800 number was first launched in April, the organisation experienced a huge increase in the number of families seeking assistance.

-Next story in National: Claimants urge Government to listen to Tribunal
+Next story in New Zealand: Claimants urge Government to listen to Tribunal

 Copyright © 2012, Radio New Zealand